Steps To Take Before Sanding Metal

 Things To Consider While Using Sandpaper To Polish Metal

-• First of all, remember that there are numerous varieties of metal.
-Because copper is a softer metal than steel, it can be sanded easier.
-Unrelated to this, you might want to make sure the aluminum is covered while not in use.
+- First of all, remember that there are numerous varieties of metal.
+Because copper is a softer metal than steel, it can be sanded more easily.
+Unrelated to this, you should make sure the aluminum is covered while not in use.
 This is because it can oxidize if it comes into contact with oxygen while sanding.
 Different grades of steel exist, ranging from mild steel (which comes in many variations) to tool steel and titanium (which is even more durable than tool steel).

-• You should also think about how you intend to use your item; if it will be frequently exposed to the elements and subject to a lot of wear and tear, you might need something more durable than copper or aluminum, such as steel or titanium.
+- You should also consider how you intend to use your item; if it is frequently exposed to the elements and subject to a lot of wear and tear, you might need something more durable than copper or aluminum, such as steel or titanium.
 Ask a staff member at your neighborhood hardware shop about the metals most suitable for your project.
 This is if you are unsure of the metal type to select.

-• If you are working on a really difficult project, you might also wish to use an orbital sander (or something similar) to prepare the metal for sanding before switching to wet-or-dry paper.
+- If you are working on a really difficult project, consider using an orbital sander (or something similar) to prepare the metal for sanding before switching to wet or dry paper.

 Dry or wet?
 There are two basic types of sandpaper: garnet paper and wet-or-dry, which work hand in hand.
 Depending on how fine you want your finish, garnet paper is available in several grades.
-It is softer than wet or dry sandpaper, but when handled improperly, it can also leave a residue.
+It is softer than wet or dry sandpaper, but it can also leave a residue when handled improperly.

 Types Of Sandpaper For Metal Sanding